|

 How to perform the exercise

-- Bend your right arm to 90 degrees and tucks their elbow into their
+- The athlete bends their right arm to 90 degrees and tucks their elbow into their

 - The assistant stands to the athlete's right and throws a small medicine ball